Recent WCB Alberta Policy Updates – Is There Good News for Alberta Employers?

 What may be of interest, is that even though this policy specifically refers to MVA’s, there are other third party situations where the third party is unknown or the third party is unable to cover the costs of a work-related claim.
 It could be argued that the precedent established for cost relief under this policy could be applicable to those situations as well.
 Again, it will be up to employers and/or their representatives to identify these claims and argue their case for cost removal.

 For more information, a complete list of all policy changes, including the 2022 Annual Updates, can be found on the WCB Alberta website here.

 As always, we are here to answer your questions to the best of our ability.
-If you have concerns regarding a claim involving an MVA or a third party, would like to know more about how the new WCB policy updates will impact your organization or are just looking for ways to lower your WCB premiums, you can contact us directly at [email protected], [email protected], by phone, at 1-844-377-9545 or you can connect with us on Facebook, Twitter, or LinkedIn.
+If you have concerns regarding a claim involving an MVA or a third party, would like to know more about how the new WCB policy updates will impact your organization or are just looking for ways to lower your WCB premiums, you can contact us directly, through our chat feature or by phone at 1-844-377-9545, you can reach us by email at [email protected], [email protected], and you can always connect with us on Facebook, Twitter, or LinkedIn.